kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 Break the problem into steps:

-	- First calculate deviation variables (they are called this because they are now the deviations from the mean): :math:`T - \bar{T}` and :math:`p - \bar{p}`.
+	- First calculate :index:`deviation variables` (they are called this because they are now the deviations from the mean): :math:`T - \bar{T}` and :math:`p - \bar{p}`.
 Subtracting off the mean from each vector just centers their frame of reference to zero.
 For example, if we had measured the temperature in degrees Celsius, the covariance value would **not** have been affected.
 	- Next multiply the corresponding elements of these two vectors to calculate a new vector :math:`(T - \bar{T}) (p - \bar{p})`.

 		.. code-block:: s